GRiD: GPU-Accelerated Rigid Body Dynamics with Analytical Gradients: Introduction

 While there is a growing need for parallel computation, the performance of multi-core CPUs has been limited by thermal dissipation, enforcing a utilization wall that restricts the performance a single chip can deliver~\cite{Esmaeilzadeh11,Venkatesh10}.
 This has motivated increased use of GPUs, which can provide opportunities for higher performance by supporting larger-scale parallelism within a single chip.

 In this work, we introduce \emph{GRiD}, a GPU-accelerated library for spatial-algebra-based rigid body dynamics and their analytical gradients.
 GRiD is designed to accelerate the nonlinear trajectory optimization subproblem used in state-of-the-art robotic planning, control, and machine learning algorithms.
 GRiD is optimized to use blocks of GPU threads to compute the tens to hundreds of naturally parallel computations of rigid body dynamics and their gradients found in these algorithms, and implements the more accurate spatial-algebra-based formulation of rigid body dynamics used in state-of-the-art trajectory optimization~\cite{Erez15,Sleiman2021,Drnach2021,Freeman21}.
+GRiD builds on recent work which designed a manually-optimized GPU implementation of rigid body dynamics gradients for a seven-link serial chain manipulator~\cite{Plancher21}, providing further optimizations and generalizations to support multiple dynamics algorithms, \texttt{URDF} parsing of most common robot models, and optimized code generation.

-GRiD not only unlocks the ability for nonlinear trajectory optimization to run entirely on the GPU, but when performing multiple computations of rigid body dynamics and their gradients, it also provides as much as a 7.6x speedup over a state-of-the-art, multi-threaded CPU implementation running on a high-performance workstation.
-GRiD also enables the use of a GPU as a rigid body physics accelerator for algorithms that are computed on a host CPU, maintaining as much as a 2.6x speedup when accounting for the I/O communication overhead between the CPU and GPU.
+GRiD not only unlocks the ability for nonlinear trajectory optimization to run entirely on the GPU, but when performing multiple computations of rigid body dynamics and their gradients, it also provides as much as a 7.2x speedup over a state-of-the-art, multi-threaded CPU implementation running on a high-performance workstation.
+GRiD also enables the use of a GPU as a rigid body physics accelerator for algorithms that are computed on a host CPU, maintaining as much as a 2.5x speedup when accounting for the I/O communication overhead between the CPU and GPU.

 We release GRiD as an open-source library to enable robotics researchers to better explore and leverage the performance gains from large-scale parallelism on GPU platforms.
 Our library can be found at { \href{https://github.com/robot-acceleration/grid}{ \texttt{https://github.com/robot-acceleration/grid}}.}